X Xerobit

 5. Copy with the Copy button or Ctrl/⌘ + Shift + C.

-Base64 is a way of representing binary data using only 64 printable ASCII characters: A–Z, a–z, 0–9, +, and /, with = used for padding.
+Base64 encoding is a method of representing binary data using only 64 printable ASCII characters: A–Z, a–z, 0–9, +, and /, with = used for padding.
 It's defined in RFC 4648.
-The encoded output is about 33% larger than the original (every 3 bytes of input become 4 characters of output).
+The encoded output is about 33% larger than the original because every 3 bytes of input (24 bits) become 4 characters of output (6 bits per character).

 Base64 is not encryption.
-It's a reversible encoding — anyone who sees the encoded string can decode it back to the original.
+It's a fully reversible encoding — anyone with a base64 decoder (including this free online tool) can decode it back to the original in seconds.
 Use it for transport, not secrecy.
+If you need actual security, use cryptographic hashing or AES encryption.

 URL-safe Base64 vs standard Base64